alistairrutherford/netthreads-libgdx/README.md

 NOTE
 =====

-There is a LibGDX version 1.x compatible instance of this library here along with an updated version of the simple-shooter demo:
+There is a LibGDX version 1.x compatible instance of this library available along with an updated version of the simple-shooter demo here:

 https://github.com/alistairrutherford/libgx-wip